 Use this blog post to learn how to use contests to level up your social media strategy.

 Influencers can bring your events more buzz by having a known personality give your event exposure to their audience.
 Building relationships with key people in your industry who can talk up your event can help influence interested attendees to register.
 Influencers can be found on each of your social media channels, so it is easy to come across many of them that reach out to the same target audience as you do.

 But influencer marketing can be an intimidating and uncertain path for many, so it can be challenging to develop a sound strategy.
 Make sure your strategy involves researching to find the right influencers so you and your events benefit greatly from collaboration.

 Step 9: Launch paid social media ads

-“If you want to get your content in front of the right people, it’s a pay-to-play environment,” says Ali Shakeri, CMO and co-founder of ToneDen.
+“If you want to get your content in front of the right people, it’s a pay-to-play environment,” says Ali Shakeri, of Eventbrite Boost.
 That means supplementing organic posts with paid social ads.